earthly/website/blog/_posts/2023-08-02-dont-configure-control-flow.md

     Learn why using YAML for control flow configuration can lead to complex and hard-to-understand code, and why it's better to use existing programming languages or write a parser instead.
 Discover the pitfalls of using YAML as a programming language and explore alternative tools like Makefile or Earthfile.
 last_modified_at: 2023-08-02
 ---
 **The article examines the difficulties associated with using YAML in CI/CD pipelines.
-Earthly streamlines the build process by addressing these challenges.
+Earthly streamlines builds by addressing these challenges head on.
 [Learn how](/).**

 When I first worked with YAML config, it was a breath of fresh air.
 No more XML!
 No angle brackets.
 It was so plain and clear.